github-aws-runners/terraform-aws-github-runner/tests/ministack/README.md

 # MiniStack example tests

-The MiniStack workflow runs the `base`, `prebuilt`, `default`, `ephemeral`, `multi-runner`, and `termination-watcher` examples directly with Terraform 1.4.0 and the latest Terraform release.
+The MiniStack workflow runs the `base`, `prebuilt`, `default`, `ephemeral`, `multi-runner`, `multi-runner-v2`, and `termination-watcher` examples directly with Terraform 1.4.0 and the latest Terraform release.
 The examples with input variables get their inputs from their own tfvars files in this directory.
 The `termination-watcher` example has no input variables and uses the configuration checked into the example itself.
-No override files, setup module, or checked-in Terraform fixture configuration is used.
-The helper creates and removes a temporary AMI override for `default` and `ephemeral`, and temporary SSM parameters for `multi-runner`.
+No override files, setup module, or Terraform fixture configuration is checked in.
+The helper creates and removes a temporary AMI override for `default` and `ephemeral`, temporary SSM parameters for `multi-runner`, and temporary AMI fixtures plus an override for `multi-runner-v2`.

 Start MiniStack, set the AWS endpoint and test credentials, then run: